-Kids Central utilizes QA and CQI findings in daily to drive, manage and improve daily and systemic practice.
-The Kids Central data department, together with leadership and case management partners track and report outcomes and performance measures on a daily basis, consistent with the State Performance Improvement Plan (PIP) and incorporates performance indicators in its ongoing review of service delivery.
+Kids Central utilizes QA and CQI findings drive, manage and improve daily and systemic practice.
+The Kids Central Performance and Planning department, together with leadership and case management partners track and report outcomes and performance measures on a daily basis, consistent with the State PIP and incorporates performance indicators in its ongoing review of service delivery.

 Kids Central has developed performance improvement initiatives to address those systemic factors where performance fell below required standards.
-Activities are reflected in the Region PIP.
+Activities are reflected in the Regional PIP.
 Additionally, other ongoing continuous improvement activities are outlined in this plan.

-During fiscal year 2017-2018 improvement occurred in several areas; however, performance in others declined and there remains ongoing opportunities for improvement.
+During FY 2018-2019 improvement occurred in several areas; however, performance in others declined and ongoing opportunities for improvement remain.
 Of the twelve Contract Measures established and monitored by the Department, through contract nearly all align directly with Child Safety, Permanency and Well-Being.

-Kids Central met or exceeded performance targets in nine (9) of the 12 measures during FY 2017-2018 and with ongoing improvement initiatives in place and in ongoing development, plan to improve in those areas where performance fell below standards.
+Kids Central met or exceeded performance targets in eight (8) of the 11 measures during FY 2018-2019 and with ongoing improvement initiatives in place and in ongoing development, the plan is to improve in those areas where performance fell below standards.
 Those areas include:

-- CBC01 (Rate of abuse or neglect per 100,000 days in foster care) - CBC06 (% of children exiting foster care to a permanent home in 12 months for children in foster care 12 to 23 months) - CBC07 (% of children who do not re-enter foster care within 12 months of moving to a permanent home)
+- CBC05 (% of children exiting foster care to a permanent home within 12 months of entering care) - CBC06 (% of children exiting foster care to a permanent home in 12 months for children in foster care 12 to 23 months)